MixKlim/GA-AMBER/README.md

 The program limits exploration of the total parameter space, finds more optimal configurations than brute-force sampling and reduces tuning time to few hours.
 The code is dedicated to the Apertif Lofar Exploration of the Radio Transient Sky (ALERT, [2]) but can be easily ported to any other radio transient surveys.

-defs.sh -- parameters of the survey \n performance_test.sh -- fitness function evaluation (pipeline processing time on randomly generated data) ga_tuner.sh -- tuning with genetic search random_tuner.sh -- tuning with random search
+defs.sh -- parameters of the survey

+performance_test.sh -- fitness function evaluation (pipeline processing time on randomly generated data)

+ga_tuner.sh -- tuning with genetic search

+random_tuner.sh -- tuning with random search

 [1] https://github.com/AA-ALERT/AMBER/